1iveowl/WebsocketClientLite.PCL/README.md

 Updates, stability and fundamental improvements to the library.
 See examples below for changes in usage.

 ## New in version 6.0.
-Simplifications and no longer relies on SocketLite but utilizes the cross platform capabilities of .NET Standard 2.0 and .NET Core 2.1+.
+Simplifications and no longer relies on SocketLite but utilizes the cross-platform capabilities of .NET Standard 2.0 and .NET Core 2.1+.

 ## New in version 5.0.
 From hereon only .NET Standard 2.0 and later are supported.